 - Include insurance premiums only

-- Payroll deducted on a pre-tax basis, no reimbursement submissions required
+- Payroll deducted, no reimbursement submissions required

 All supporting documentation is provided through the Nexben portal.